jhzrmx/simple-coffee-ordering-system-java/README.md

 # simple-coffee-ordering-system-java
-A simple coffee ordering system, written in java using swing and awt utilities.
+An simple coffee ordering system, written in java with swing and awt utilities.
+Made with Eclipse IDE.